 It is also important to understand product requirements in the project documents so that sources and lead times can be established.
 With proper justification, some products may be specified as coming from a designated sole source.
 Product training requirements and certification requirements for installers are included.
+Contractors need to make sure that required certifications are in place and maintained.
 Product substitution requirements and processes are spelled out and can be quite rigorous.
 Contractors should not assume that late product substitutions will be approved.